 As John is writing this epistle, he is thinking about Cerinthus.
 Cerinthus came into town with a full load of hot air about incipient Gnosticism.
 This form of Gnosticism denied the humanity of Christ.
 John here is attacking that doctrine.

 That which was from the beginning,

-John does not refer here to the absolute beginning of creation (Ge 1:1) but to the beginning of the message of Jesus Christ to the apostles.
+John does not refer here to the absolute beginning of creation (Ge 1:1) but the beginning of the message of Jesus Christ to the apostles.
 This verse gives the testimony of those who walked with the Lord when He was on earth.
 They accompanied Him for 3 and ½ years.
 They ate with Him and traveled with Him.
 Jesus personally taught them.

 The word “which” is neuter referring to the manifestation of Christ (Jn 1:18; 6:46; 1 Ti 6:16; 1 Jn 4:12).
 This collectively gathers into one all the varied and wonderful truths regarding the person of Christ.
-It is all that He is, represents or ever will be.
-It is what He is in Himself plus what He is for us and for the entire universe.
+It is all that He is, represents, or ever will be.
+It is what He is in Himself plus what He is for us and the entire universe.